-Yellow Fever Continuation: In March 2009, Gavi and IFFIm boards approved funding for an extension and expansion of Gavi's original yellow fever investment case described above.
+Yellow Fever Continuation: IFFIm provided funding support for an extension and expansion of Gavi's original yellow fever investment case described above.
 The additional funds allowed for increased and extended yellow fever vaccine coverage and helped offset higher than expected vaccine prices.

-Meningitis Eradication: Gavi supported efforts to eliminate meningococcal A meningitis epidemics in 25 African countries that were estimated to be home to approximately 95% of the world's meningococcal meningitis burden.
+Meningitis Eradication: Gavi supported efforts to eliminate meningococcal A meningitis epidemics in a number of African countries that were estimated to be home to approximately 95% of the world's meningococcal meningitis burden.
 Meningococcal meningitis is a bacterial disease that mainly affects children and can result in death or permanent disability.

 Vaccine Research and Development: Gavi provides support to the Coalition for Epidemic Preparedness Innovations ("CEPI") for its late-stage vaccine research and development activities.
-CEPI is a global publicprivate partnership whose mission is to accelerate the development of vaccines against emerging infectious diseases and enable equitable access to these vaccines during outbreaks.
+CEPI is a global public-private partnership whose mission is to accelerate the development of vaccines against emerging infectious diseases and enable equitable access to these vaccines during outbreaks.

-COVAX: COVAX is the vaccines pillar of the Access to COVID-19 Tools ("ACT") Accelerator, a ground-breaking global collaboration to accelerate the development, production, and equitable access to COVID-19 tests, treatments, and vaccines.
-COVAX is co-led by WHO, Gavi, and CEPI, alongside key delivery partner UNICEF.
-Its aim is to accelerate the development and manufacture of COVID-19 vaccines, and to guarantee fair and equitable access for every country in the world.
-Gavi's role in COVAX involves coordinating the COVAX Facility, a global risk-sharing mechanism for pooled procurement and equitable distribution of COVID-19 vaccines.
+COVAX: COVAX was the vaccines pillar of the Access to COVID-19 Tools ("ACT") Accelerator, a ground-breaking global collaboration, which accelerated the development, production, and equitable access to COVID-19 tests, treatments, and vaccines for every country in the world.
+COVAX was co-led by WHO, Gavi, and CEPI, alongside key delivery partner UNICEF.
+Gavi's role in COVAX involved coordinating the COVAX Facility, a global risk-sharing mechanism for pooled procurement and equitable distribution of COVID-19 vaccines.